Things to Do in Nicaragua in November

 Best Activities in November

-Volcano hiking and crater exploration
+Volcano hiking on Concepción and Maderas

-Colonial city walking and cultural immersion
+Colonial city walking and architecture tours

-Lake Nicaragua island exploration
+Lake Nicaragua kayaking and island exploration

 November Events & Festivals